unicode-org/cldr/docs/ldml/tr35-keyboards.md

 For the full header, summary, and status, see [Part 1: Core](tr35.md).

+#### _Important Note_

+> The CLDR [Keyboard Workgroup](https://cldr.unicode.org/index/keyboard-workgroup) is currently
+> developing major changes to the CLDR keyboard specification.
+These changes are targeted for
+> CLDR version 41.
+Please see [CLDR-15034](https://unicode-org.atlassian.net/browse/CLDR-15034) for
+> the latest information.
 ### _Summary_

 This document describes parts of an XML format (_vocabulary_) for the exchange of structured locale data.
 This format is used in the [Unicode Common Locale Data Repository](https://unicode.org/cldr/).